cisco/mindmeld/source/userguide/entity_recognizer.rst

 Training with custom configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To override Workbench's default entity recognizer configuration with custom settings, you can either edit the app configuration file, or, you can call the :meth:`fit` method with appropriate arguments.
+To override MindMeld's default entity recognizer configuration with custom settings, you can either edit the app configuration file, or, you can call the :meth:`fit` method with appropriate arguments.

 1. Application configuration file
 """""""""""""""""""""""""""""""""

-When you define custom classifier settings in ``config.py``, the :meth:`EntityRecognizer.fit` and :meth:`NaturalLanguageProcessor.build` methods use those settings instead of Workbench's defaults.
+When you define custom classifier settings in ``config.py``, the :meth:`EntityRecognizer.fit` and :meth:`NaturalLanguageProcessor.build` methods use those settings instead of MindMeld's defaults.
 To do this, define a dictionary of your custom settings, named :data:`ENTITY_RECOGNIZER_CONFIG`.

 Here's an example of a ``config.py`` file where custom settings optimized for the app override the preset configuration for the entity recognizer.